Realizing temporal graphs from fastest travel times

-At this point $G$ is a graph, where each edge $e$ has a value for its label $\lambda(e)$ that depends on (\ie is a function of) some other label $\lambda(f)$ of edge $f$, or it depends on no other label.
+At this point $G'$ is a graph, where each edge $e$ has a value for its label $\lambda(e)$ that depends on (\ie is a function of) some other label $\lambda(f)$ of edge $f$, or it depends on no other label.
 We now describe how we create variables and start building our ILP instances.
-For every edge $e$ in $G'$ that is incident to a vertex of interest we create a variable $x_e$ that can have values from $ \{1, 2, \dots, \Delta\}$.
-Besides that we create one variable for each edge that is still not yet determined on a segment.
-Since each vertex of interest is incident to at most $k$ edges, and each segment has at most one extra not yet determined edge, we create $O(k^2)$ variables.
-At the end we create our final guess. \begin{enumerate}[G-1.] {\value{guesscounter}} \item We guess the permutation of all $O(k^2)$ variables, together with the relation of each variable to the labels of edges incident to these not yet determined edges.
-Namely, for an edge $e$ that is not yet determined, we set its value to $x_e$ and check labels of all of its neighbors, which are determined by some other label, and variables of the not yet determined neighbors, and guess if $x_e$ is smaller, equal or bigger than the labels of the edges of its neighbors.
-So, for any two variables $x_e$ and $x_f$, we know if $x_e < x_f$ or $x_e = x_f$, or $x_e > x_f$, and for any neighboring edge $g$ of $e$ we know if $x_e < \lambda(g)$ or $x_e = \lambda(g)$, or $x_e > \lambda(g)$.
+For every edge $e$ in $G'$ that is incident to a vertex of interest, we create a variable $x_e$ that can have values from $ \{1, 2, \dots, \Delta\}$.
+Besides that, we create one variable for each edge that is still not yet determined on a segment.
+Since each vertex of interest is incident to at most $k$ edges in $G'$, and each segment has at most one extra not yet determined edge, we create $O(k^2)$ variables.
+At the end we create our final guess. \begin{enumerate}[G-1.] {\value{guesscounter}} \item We guess the permutation of all $O(k^2)$ variables.
+So, for any two variables $x_e$ and $x_f$, we know if $x_e < x_f$ or $x_e = x_f$, or $x_e > x_f$.